crllect/How-to-make-an-ultraviolet-proxy/README.md

 ## Step 5: Building It

 **Only do this the first time**:
-1. Open a terminal in the directory of your project in VSCode, this is as easy and `ctrl-shift-C` on your project, and run `npm i @tomphttp/bare-server-node express`
+1. Open a terminal in the directory of your project in VSCode, this is as easy and `ctrl-shift-C` on your project, and run `npm i`

-- **Note**: Renaming the template after running the next command will cause it to stop working.
-Rename the template to your repository name before runnng `npm i @tomphttp/bare-server-node express`.
-If you want to rename it after uninstall using npm or delete the package files and the node_modules directory
+- **Note**: Renaming the template after running the next command map cause it to stop working.
+If you rename the template you can just run `npm i` again it should fix itself

 2. Add `"type": "module"` to `package.json`.
 Example:
+   ### Only if you didnt use my package.json
 Before:
 ```json
 {